 Here are candidates for the top five weather events of 2013 from the Minnesota State Climatology Office.
 Do you agree?
 If you disagree with this list, please visit us on Facebook and post your top five weather events for Minnesota.
-There was no runaway favorite this year for the top weather event of 2013 for Minnesota.
+There was no runaway favorite for the top weather event of 2013 for Minnesota.
 Cold and snowy won out over summertime storminess in people's memories for 2013.
 Votes were tallied from a sample of weather enthusiasts in Minnesota.
 Below are the top five.

 Devastating ice storm over Worthington and Luverne in Southwest Minnesota, freezing rain coated wires and tree branches up to 8 tenths of an inch thick.
 The City of Worthington declared a state of emergency and clean up took two and a half months.
 This storm caused 71 million dollars in damage.